steilerDev/icloud-photos-sync/README.md

 There is currently no way to re-request it, besides quiting the application and re-running it.

 # Milestone Plan
 As I'm currently actively developing this tool, I'm looking for any and all feedback!
-Especially since the iCloud API was reverse engineered using my personal account, there might be edge cases, that I have not considered yet.
+Especially since the iCloud API was reverse engineered using my personal account, there might be edge cases, that I have not considered yet (especially the non-standard file types returned by Apple are limited to the file types I am using)

 The tool is not yet 'production ready', however I would like to ask the community to test the functionality and open issues, so we can get it there (please attach the `.icloud-photos-sync.log`, stored in the `DATA_DIR`).